Guildford in Bloom

 Your 'seaside' themed gardens or containers could include vegetables and/or encourage wildlife such as birds, frogs, hedgehogs and butterflies.

-For more information, read our application form on the right of this page.
+For more information, read our application form - see the Downloads section of this page.

 Diary dates 2017